What is cystitis?

 Cranberries (usually as cranberry juice) have been used to prevent UTIs.
 Cranberries contain a substance that can prevent the E. coli bacteria from sticking to the urinary tract lining cells.
 However, recent research has shown that cranberry juice does not have a significant benefit in preventing UTIs, and most people are unable to continue drinking the juice on a long-term basis.

-Let your doctor know if you’re having cranberry juice as it can alter the effectiveness of some antibiotics.
+Let your GP know if you’re having cranberry juice as it can alter the effectiveness of some antibiotics.

 Where to get help